 The answer is that many people at a higher level will want to become involved simply because they then get to play at a game they might never organize for themselves.
 The other people you’re going to invite are people they would like to be around, too.
 But you won’t know until you ask.

 Start by making a list and working your way down.
-I've created a How to Create a Mastermind Group PDF that you can download here, create your list of phone numbers, learn to run a mastermind group, and plan goals.
-Maybe you’ll end up with a local columnist instead of the publisher — someone who might be a lot more helpful to you in the long-run.
+I've created a How to Create a Mastermind Group PDF that you can download here to get you started.
+From using it, maybe you’ll end up with a local columnist instead of the publisher — someone who might be a lot more helpful to you in the long-run.

 If your goals are centered around a specific subject like starting a new business or investing money, you might start a mastermind group centered around entrepreneurship or investments.

 Of course, the ideal mastermind group brings together people from different professional arenas — people that are “above” you and who can introduce you to a network of people you normally wouldn’t have access to.

 Ideally, a mastermind should be conducted weekly or every other week.
 Try to keep each meeting to a specific format to make sure everyone stays involved.
 There are plenty of discussion topics you can ask in a mastermind group.

 The questions you will ask will ultimately depend on what your group focuses on.
 Here are some basic questions and discussion topics to get your mastermind talking: